-Flagellates according to the kinetoplst are divided in two groups:
+Flagellates are divided in two groups:

-- 1- Kinetoplastida: They posses a kinetoplast from which arises a single flagellum (from basa body).
+- 1- Kinetoplastida: They posses a kinetoplast from which arises a single flagellum.
 This group includes Trypanasomes and Leishmania which transmitted to the human by insect and cause systemic or local infections. - 2- Flagellates without kinetoplast: they have multiple flagella such as Giardia lamblia, Trichomonas and other intestinal flagellates .